davidhu2000/react_redux_generator/README.md

 ## Store

-To generate a store, run
+To generate a store, run the following code in the terminal:

 ```
 redux generate store